ChaseBENNC9/MazeGenerationGame/README.md

 maze while avoiding the enemy that uses pathfinding to track the player.

 # Advanced Assessment Tasks
-The Player can track the goal by pressing ''.
+The Player can track the goal by pressing 'f'.
 A path of floating spheres appears in front of the player leading to the goal using the same method the AI uses to track the player.
 No external research was required to complete this task because it uses existing methods in the script.